Virtual1/FCC_Python/README.md

 The challenge_recipe.py file contains a template for the code challenges.

-I am currently working on math lessons.
+I am currently working on lessons for operators and operations.